Aman9000/riscv/README.md

 $ riscv32-unknown-elf-objdump -d -Mnumeric,no-aliases dump.o
 ```

-### Grading

-Assignment 5 (Load/Store) and 6 (Branch) use the same test bench, and only differ in the test cases.
-Therefore if you submit the same code for both that is perfectly fine.
-However, if you have trouble implementing branching, you are advised to ensure that the Load/Store is correctly implemented so you get full credit for A5.

-## HowTo

-Fork this repostiry (`EE2003/a5`) into your namespace so that you can edit and push changes.

 The `run.sh` script performs all the steps required to compile and test your code.
 The `iverilog` compiler is used for running the verilog simulations.

-**IMPORTANT**: do not rename files or create new files - otherwise the auto-grader will not recognize it.
-Even if you change the `.drone.yml` file, the system will repeat the tests with different configuration files, and your changes will most likely not be recognized then.

-Once you have confirmed that your code passes all the tests, commit all the changes, tag it for submission, and push to your repository.

-## Date

-Due Midnight, (Will be upated), 2020